BB U OK?: Release

-On 5 November 2020, San Holo announced social media hiatus, "to clear my mind and live in the moment a little more".
-He also declared: "Let's start a new chapter soon!"
-21 days later, he announced the release of the single "BB U OK?" for 1 December, which started "a new chapter" in his career.
-The song was San Holo's first release on Counter Records.

-On 27 January 2021, he teased the "biggest announcement in San Holo history", to occur on 3 February.
-The announcement was his second studio album, BB U OK?, along with a second single, "Find Your Way".
-The album was initially set to be released on 21 May via Bitbird, his own independent label, and Counter Records.
+The album's first single, "BB U OK?", was released on 1 December 2020.
+On 3 February 2021, he announced BB U OK? and released a second single, "Find Your Way".
 He then released "It Hurts!" on 10 March, and "Black and White / My Fault" on 14 April.
 On 6 May, San Holo announced that the album was delayed to 4 June.
 On 22 May, he released "You've Changed, I've Changed", with Chet Porter.
 On 24 May, he announced a North American tour to promote the album.

-BB U OK? was released on 4 June 2021, with vinyl, cassette tape and CD formats.
+BB U OK? was released on 4 June 2021.
+It was available on vinyl, cassette tape and CD formats.

 Reception

 OOR said the album has "great songs" and declared: "BB U OK? perhaps breathes the attic room where Sander van Dijck learned to play the guitar rather than the dance floors where San Holo triumphed.
 Of course, that could be completely different on the third." de Volkskrant gave the album a 4 out of 5 rating.
-According to Your EDM Matthew Meadow, "[t]he combination of San’s bleeding-heart guitar chords, processed vocals, and delicate synths serenade throughout the album, more pronounced, more nuanced, more meaningful than ever before."
-Dancing Astronaut said the album "is a graceful journey through the Dutch producer's discerning process of falling in and out of love, as San Holo picks up the pieces through 20 heart-felt tracks, offering a musical expression that breaks down his feelings in the most raw and authentic manner."
 PopMatters said "almost every track plays out like its own self-contained grief cycle, with sadness turning to anger followed by a beautiful release that is ultimately cathartic."

 Track listing

 All tracks are engineered and mixed by Sander van Dijck; "The Great Clown Pagliacci" also mixed by Tim Biesta.
+BB U OK?
+Deluxe engineers listed below.